ahmedasif1/bill-downloader/README.md

-# LESCO Bill Downloader
+# LESCO & PTCL Bill Downloader

-This project scrapes the website lesco.gov.pk and dbill.ptcl.net.pk to download bills either as pdf.
+This project scrapes the website lesco.gov.pk and dbill.ptcl.net.pk to download bills either as pdf for keeping as a record or downloading.

 ## Dependencies
 - wget